idkjonas/mammouth-ai-tweaks/README.md

 # Jonas' Mammouth.ai tweaks

-A userscript that fixes and adds a useful features and improves the QOL
+A userscript for mammouth.ai that fixes and adds a useful features and improves the QOL

 ## Current features